matt-antone/Scorer/memory-bank/progress.md

 - **Installation**: A fully automated `install.sh` script successfully sets up the entire environment on a fresh Raspberry Pi OS, including correct Python dependencies, FFmpeg, and a custom-built SDL2 with KMS/DRM support.
 The script is idempotent and handles both initial setup and updates.
 - **Game State**: The application uses a robust SQLite database for game state persistence (`db/scorer.db`).
 The database is automatically created if it doesn't exist.
 - **Kivy Backend**: The Kivy application runs correctly on both macOS (for development) and Raspberry Pi (for production) using the appropriate display drivers.
-- **Splash Screen**: The application starts with a manual splash screen requiring a user to press a "START" button to proceed, rather than an automatic timer.
+- **Game Flow**: The application has a complete and logical flow from start to finish:
+  - **Splash Screen**: A manual start screen.
-- **Name Entry Screen**: The "Continue" button is now always enabled, removing the validation that required users to input names.
-This simplifies the flow for users who accept the default names.
+  - **Name Entry Screen**: Simplified with default names.
-- **Screensaver**: The application now includes a screensaver that activates after a period of inactivity.
-It displays a slideshow of images from the `assets/billboards` directory and deactivates upon user interaction, returning to the previous screen.
-The slideshow order is randomized, and images transition with a slow fade effect.
+  - **Initiative Screen**: A functional roll-off where the winner chooses who goes first, and the Attacker breaks ties.
+  - **Scoreboard Screen**: The main game interface.
+  - **Game Over Screen**: Displays final stats with options to start a new game or exit.
+- **Score Entry**: The `NumberPadPopup` for entering scores has been refined:
+  - It uses the current score as a placeholder (`hint_text`), requiring the user to input a new value.
+  - The title is dynamic to clarify which score is being edited.
+  - The layout is compact and streamlined.
+  - The score is only updated if a new value is entered.
 - **Game Resume Flow**: The `ResumeOrNewScreen` now uses a robust initialization pattern, fixing a race condition and ensuring that saved games can be resumed reliably without crashing.
 - **QR Code Display**: QR codes for player and observer clients are now generated and displayed reliably on the `NameEntryScreen`.
-The system uses a robust loading pattern that prevents race conditions by pre-caching images and reloading widgets before they are displayed.
-- **First Turn Setup**: The `FirstTurnSetupScreen` is now stable.
-A `KeyError` crash was resolved by eliminating a duplicate class definition and in-sourcing the correct logic for determining the first player is used.
-- **Game Over Screen**: The game over screen now correctly displays final stats and includes "New Game" and "Exit" buttons with fully implemented functionality.
 - **UI Stability**: Fixed a bug where button text would disappear when a button was disabled.
 This was resolved by explicitly setting the `disabled_color` in the widget style.
 - **Dependency Stability (macOS)**: Resolved a major dependency conflict between Kivy and ffpyplayer.
 By building `ffpyplayer` from source against a compatible version of `ffmpeg` (`ffmpeg@6`), we have eliminated runtime warnings about duplicate SDL2 libraries, which has fixed application instability and visual artifacts.
 - **Documentation**: